 In the apple industry, there are bin rates known as “sliding rates”.
 Even in the same orchard, different bins can have different rates.
 For instance, high-quality organic apples for export are likely to have a higher bin rate than apples picked for making apple juice.
 Sliding rates must be stated on your employment agreement, so make sure to check.

 For more information, see Apple Picking Season in New Zealand.

 How Much Do You Get Paid for Grape Picking?

 Grape picking is a common job in New Zealand vineyards to make wine.
 Although most vineyards use machines for picking, there are still many vineyards that prefer to look for manual pickers every harvest season.
 The grape picking season usually runs from February to April.

 Grape pickers are usually paid an hourly wage.
-Most often, it’s the New Zealand minimum wage (NZ$17.70 in 2019).
-However, some pickers may be lucky enough or experienced enough to earn up to NZ$18 per hour.
+Most often, it’s the New Zealand minimum wage (NZ$20 in 2021).

 Even as a temporary worker you are entitled to holiday pay in New Zealand.
 Your holiday pay is 8% of what you earn.
 Most often, you will be paid your holiday pay at the end of your employment, however, some employers will pay your holiday pay per week.
 Your holiday pay should be separate and easily identifiable on your payslip.
 Find out more in New Zealand Working Holiday Employment Rights.

 Some, but not all, fruit orchards may offer a bonus to pickers for working for the full harvest season.
 For “paid per bin” rates, this is likely to be an extra NZ$2 per bin if you stay on the whole season.